masterminds-kenya/social_network/README.md

 - [x] Insight Graph with javascript buttons to toggle which data shows.
 - [ ] Can Update data for existing Influencer Users
 - [ ] Add a logical catch for existing users to re-route to data update
+- [ ] Manage incoming insight duplications
+- [ ] Make sure incoming audience data does not overwrite historical audience data.
+- [ ] Can make a connection between a brand and a user.
+  - [ ] Define a campaign for each connection.
 - [ ] Can have Brand give permission for the FB App
 - [ ] Can update data for existing Brand accounts
 - [ ] Create Test Users (need a FB page and Instagram business account).
+- [ ] Google worksheet report views.
 - [ ] Login: any additional User and Admin authentication needed?
   - [ ] ?Confirm Google login for Worksheet access?
   - [ ] ?Add our own App Auth: User management, adding/updating, auth, password, etc.